Fowzia Fathima

-Fowzia Fathima (born 24 January 1972) is an Indian film cinematographer and director.
+Fowzia Fathima is an Indian film cinematographer, producer, academic and director.
 Fowzia is known for her cinematography on feature films such as Mitr, My Friend 2012, Gulumaal: The Escape 2009 and Uyir 2006.
 She is an intuitive practitioner of Cinematography across media technologies, a hands-on Academic with an eye trained in history of art practices along with a wide range of experience in Film Production and Teaching in contemporary cinema based in India.